by Heather Stone

 Cucumbers are themselves 95% water so moisture is of key importance when growing cucumbers.
 Cucumbers need at least 1” of water a week.
 If plants inadequate moisture the fruit will often develop a bitter taste.
 To help retain moisture and keep the weeds down place mulch around your plants.

-We carry four varieties of cucumber seeds here at BBB Seed.
-Each is excellent and deserve a place in the vegetable garden.
+If you are thinking of planting cucumbers, we carry four varieties of cucumber seeds here at BBB Seed.
+Each is excellent and deserves a place in the vegetable garden.

 Spacemaster 80 is an excellent compact cucumber variety.
 At only 18-24 inches this short but hardy cucumber is a great choice for the small garden or for growing in a container.
 The dark green fruits reach 7-9 inches in length, have great flavor and are never bitter.
 A heavy yielder this cucumber is also resistant to mildew, scab and cucumber mosaic virus.

 Boston Pickling cucumbers bear small, blocky fruits with firm flesh and tender skin that are ideal for making all types of pickles.
 This long-standing variety, first available in the 1800s is also great used as a slicing cucumber when allowed to reach full size.

 Marketmore 76 is one of the finest slicing varieties on the market.
 A standard for the home garden.
 These vigorous plants produce 8” dark green, delicious fruits.